titsitits/median-food-facts/README.md

 This dataset aims to provide more reliable and usable data about general nutritional facts, through cleaning, aggregation and filtering of the original dataset.

-File 1 includes the “raw” dataset, resulting from the extraction of median facts from all items of the OpenFoodFacts dataset.
+File 1 (allmedianfacts.parquet) includes the “raw” dataset, resulting from the extraction of median facts from all items of the OpenFoodFacts dataset.

-File 2 includes a filtered version of the dataset, keeping only items with at least 5 occurrences in the original data, allowing extraction of a reliable median value for each characteristic of the table (i.e. each nutritional fact).
+File 2 (medianfacts.parquet) includes a filtered version of the dataset, keeping only items with at least 5 occurrences in the original data, allowing extraction of a more reliable median value for each characteristic of the table (i.e. each nutritional fact).

 ## Experimental Design, Materials, and Methods

-The extraction of this dataset from the original data source was obtained through a pipeline of information processing steps, including Natural Language Processing (for product disambiguation), statistics and filtering.
-It was then augmented through automatic web crawling on a generic search engine (StartPage [2]).
+The extraction of this dataset from the original data source was obtained through a pipeline of information processing steps, including basic Natural Language Processing (for product disambiguation), statistics and filtering.
+It was then augmented through automatic web crawling on a generic search engine (StartPage [2]), allowing estimation of the standard weight of common products.
 The quality of this dataset is hence limited to the current state of the OpenfoodFacts platform (as of 23 January 2020), and to the limited reliability of the automatic text processing of search engine request results.

 ### Data cleaning, filtering and compression

-The original data extracted from the OpenFoodFacts platform are in the form of a large table, that can be ).
+The original data extracted from the OpenFoodFacts platform are in the form of a large table.
 This table contains highly redundant information, including a large number of identical values, empty cells or invalid values.
 Its size can therefore be significantly reduced by filtering useless data, and by using a colum-wise compression method, such as Apache Parquet [3].

 The original french nutritional facts dataset was downloaded from the OpenFoodFacts platform, exported as a “csv” file of about 2.2Go - as of 23 January 2020 - accessible here: https://fr.openfoodfacts.org/data/fr.openfoodfacts.org.products.csv .
 Table 1 indicates statistics about the initial data quality.